Crazy-Crew/CrazyVouchers/README.md

 #### Gradle
 In Progress.

-## Working with CrazyEnvoys.
+## Working with Vouchers.

 #### Contributing
 Fork the project & open a pull request.

 #### Compiling
-Clone the project & run the install task.
+Clone the project & run the shadowJar task.